-- Carrots provide vitamins A, C, and K, which are good for your dog’s eyes and skin.
+- Carrots provide vitamins A, C, and K, which are suitable for your dog’s eyes and skin.
 Carrots also help clean teeth and gums.

 - Celery contains vitamins A, C, and K, which improve heart health and lower blood pressure.

-- Watermelon is filled with fiber, potassium, and magnesium, which boosts hydration and helps your dog’s skin.
+- Watermelon contains fiber, potassium, and magnesium, which boosts hydration and helps your dog’s skin.
 Just be sure to remove the seeds and don’t let your pup chew on the rind.

-Meat is a crucial protein source for a healthy dog diet, but not every beef is the same or equally suitable for your pet.
+Meat is a vital protein source for a healthy dog diet and eliminating carbs by feeding your dog a ketogenic dog food like Visionary Pet.
+But not all meat is the same or equally suitable for your pet.
 Consider including these meats:

-- Beef is a common dog food choice.
-It’s rich with vitamin B and iron and contains high levels of protein and fat.
-Because it is expensive, beef-based industrial dog food is usually made of heavily-processed beef byproducts.
+- Beef-based dog food is rich with vitamin B and iron, but it also contains high levels of protein and fat.
+It’s typically more expensive and made with heavily-processed beef byproducts.
 Consider buying whole meat cuts that you prepare yourself.

-- Chicken, like beef, represents a rich source of protein, but only if it’s organically produced.
+- Organically-produced chicken, like beef, provides a rich source of protein.

 - Turkey is an excellent choice for your dog.
 It’s rich in protein, zinc, iron, and potassium.
 Just like chicken, it’s best when organically produced.